vbelissen/cslr_limsi_features/README.md

     - `--hs`: Hand shapes probabilities (Koller cafe model)
     - `--keep_full_frames`: if you want not to delete full frames after all features are computed
     - `--keep_hand_crop_frames`: if you want not to delete hand crop frames after all features are computed
+    - `--keep_openpose_json`: if you want not to delete openpose json files after all features are computed
+    - `--keep_temporary_features`: if you want not to delete temporary features all final features are computed
     - `--addCaffePath`: if Caffe needs to be added to PATH
   - Outputs:
     - See detail of other scripts
-  - Example: `./main_uniqueVideo.sh -v test_video_1 --vidExt mp4 --framesExt jpg -n 5 --handOP --faceOP --body3D --face3D --hs --keep_full_frames --keep_hand_crop_frames --addCaffePath`
+  - Example: `./main_uniqueVideo.sh -v test_video_1 --vidExt mp4 --framesExt jpg -n 5 --handOP --faceOP --body3D --face3D --hs --keep_full_frames --keep_hand_crop_frames --keep_openpose_json --keep_temporary_features --addCaffePath`

 ## Included scripts
 ### **`scripts/video_to_frames.sh`**